learn-co-curriculum/dsc-creating-functions/README.md

 ## Objectives
 You will be able to:
-- Create and use your own custom functions
+* Declare and use a basic function

 ## Our problem so far